cedar-policy/rfcs/text/0061-functions.md

 * Macros may have a poor reputation as producing impossible to read code/error messages.
 Most languages with macros have the guidance to avoid them if possible.

 Pros of calling them "Macros":
-* While some mainstream languages lake a macro facility, all mainstream languages lack Call-By-Name functions.
+* While some mainstream languages lack a macro facility, all mainstream languages lack Call-By-Name functions.
 Most readers are used to CBV languages.
 So they inherently assume (having not actually read the docs) that for functions when you write f(1+2,principal.id like "foo") then you will evaluate 1+2 and then principal.id like "foo", and then call the function with the results.
 They will not imagine that inlining will happen, and that short-circuiting and whatnot can change the results.
 By calling them macros, we help point out this distinction.
 * Regardless of the particular macro implementation (C/Rust/Whatever), users who are familiar with macros will understand that macros do not evaluate their arguments.
 For macros they know that when you write f(1+2,principal.id like "foo") you are substituting full expressions 1+2 and principal.id like "foo" into the body, you are not evaluating the them first.